Educational Background: B.A. History (Michigan State University)

 Research Language: French and Italian

-Committee: Dr. Ronen Steinberg (Advisor), Dr. Karrin Hanshew, Dr. Helen Veit, and Dr. Charles Keith
+Committee: Dr. Ronen Steinberg (Chair), Dr. Karrin Hanshew, Dr. Helen Veit, and Dr. Charles Keith

 Office Hours: Tuesdays, 3-5pm or email for an appointment

 While training in the broader field of Modern European history, I am specifically committed to the study of twentieth-century France.
 My research focuses on the politics of food and consumption; the history of public health and science; and French political culture more generally.

 My dissertation – tentatively entitled “Regenerative Diets: The Politics of Food and Public Health in Interwar France” – hones in on these interests.
 In this project, I use food to examine two, conjoined crises in interwar Europe: the crisis of sociopolitical upheaval and the crisis of public health.
 Using France as a case study, I map how the two intersected: the interplay of a growing cultural pessimism and anxieties over health.
 To examine this, I privilege food and diet as analytical tools.
 My primary interest is in demonstrating how fears over French eating habits politicized public health.
 Doing so, I explore how the science of healthy eating and public health shaped – and were shaped by – broader fears of national decline, “biological degeneration,” and sociopolitical upheaval.
 Charting this dialectical relationship between French political culture and the science of health, I argue that diets attempted to heal both the physical and cultural wounds of total war.